GallusMax/opsi/opsi-barcode/README.md

 Prerequisite: Java 1.6
 Parameter: domain - configurable domain to be appended to the hostname

-btw: the hostname is generated as hex string (lowercase) from the 6 byte MAC address.
+Btw: the hostname is generated as hex string (lowercase) from the 6 byte MAC address.
+The domain may be set as commandline argument.
+This is where the "domain" Parameter goes.